stephband/midi/README.md

 ### .on(query, fn)

-Registers an event handler for MIDI events that match <code>query</code>.
+Registers an event handler for browser MIDI events.
+The handler is called for all incoming events that match <code>query</code>.
 A query can be expressed as an object:

     MIDI.on({ channel: 1, message: 'control' }, function(e) {
         // Called for all incoming MIDI Control Change